 Wishing you happy writing and a perfect residency match!

-Wondering what’s new for the 2022 VMCAS application cycle?
+Wondering what’s new for 2022 VMCAS applications?
 Curious about the ever-evolving essay prompt and length requirements?
 Read on, friend!

 Official 2022 VMCAS prompt, per the AAVMC website: Your personal statement is a one-page essay (not to exceed 3,000 characters) that gives veterinary admissions committees a clear picture of who you are and, most importantly, why you want to pursue a career in veterinary medicine.

-For those of us keeping track, it comes as no surprise that the VMCAS application has changed yet again.
-Over the past several years, VMCAS essays have seen a number of iterations: from a longer autobiographical essay, to several short essays of shifting lengths, to this year’s personal statement format.
+For those of us keeping track, it comes as no surprise that the VMCAS application changed yet again last year.
+Over the past decade or so, VMCAS essays have seen a number of iterations: from a longer autobiographical essay, to several short essays of shifting lengths, to the current personal-statement-in-miniature format.

 If you’ve applied previously (loads of vet applicants are actually reapplicants, so you’re in good company), perhaps you recall writing several “short” essays.
 Personally, I liked this format!
 It allowed applicants to explore distinct aspects of their strengths and experiences.

 However, applicants who took those prompts way too literally wrote generic essays.
-Consider this question from last cycle: In what ways do veterinarians contribute to society and what do you hope to contribute?
+Consider this question from two cycles back: In what ways do veterinarians contribute to society and what do you hope to contribute?
 Many applicants dutifully dedicated half their essay to listing vets’ contributions.
 If you’ve read one list of contributions, you’ve read them all.
 Admission committees were probably bored stiff.